 I just moved from a house with a yard to a small apartment, so I had to give up my herb garden and also my huge aloe plant.
 I cooked with my organic herbs and made smoothies with the aloe.
 I miss my aloe plant so much, especially since it seems to be the only thing that helps me eliminate my heartburn that I got from taking Fosamax for six years.
 Help!

 I know how you feel, especially since I really enjoy my aloe plant also.
 If you have enough light in your apartment, you may be able to grow a small aloe plant in a pot.

 Question & Answer #3

 Is it possible that only taking one Fosamax, which made me feel very unwell within one hour, could affect me for months…today I am going for a heart check after I was admitted with chest pains – feeling bloated and dizzy.
 I was in great shape till I took that pill.

 I’m so sorry that you are yet one more victim of the osteoporosis drugs!
-If you have the Save Our Bones Program, you know that until very recently, these chemicals were mainly used as corrosion inhibitors, scaling agents, and as components for the textile, fertilizer, and oil industry.
+If you have the Osteoporosis Reversal Program, you know that until very recently, these chemicals were mainly used as corrosion inhibitors, scaling agents, and as components for the textile, fertilizer, and oil industry.
 Interestingly, the medical and scientific establishment doesn’t even bother to keep this as a secret.

 You can read here the actual description of bisphosphonates as written by Dr. Fleisch, the Swiss researcher whose work led to the discovery of bisphosphonates to be used as osteoporosis drugs.